 In one of the interviews with Perth Now, Tyson Beckford says that “…being a Male Model is pretty much impossible.”

 So if you see, they do train a lot and to their max.
-Most of fashion models train from six to seven days a week, either doing weight lifting/Circuit Training or doing cardio.
+Most fashion models train from six to seven days a week, either doing weight lifting/Circuit Training or doing cardio.
 But most of them don’t focus on weight lifting but more on circuits and using body weight.
 The same example with David Gandy.
 He says that he trains almost every day doing either separated muscle groups or circuit training hitting the whole upper body or lower body.
 Read the full blog post here.

 Tip: What is Circuit Training?